 Many Purple Heart recipients have served in adverse conditions and been exposed to hazardous substances such as asbestos, agent orange, and burn pit smoke.
 Along with smoking tobacco, breathing in hazardous substances for extended periods of time can lead to scarring of the lungs and a subsequent degenerative lung condition.

 Take Action to Treat Lung Disease

-Using the healing properties of adult cells, the Lung Institute can help promote the healing of lungs damaged by disease.
-Cells are harvested from the patient’s own blood or bone marrow, and returned to the patient where they can begin to promote healing.
-Adult cells live in blood and bone marrow tissue.
-They naturally respond to injury or illness.
+Using the healing properties of cells, the Lung Institute may help promote the healing of lungs damaged by disease.
+Cells are harvested from the patient’s own blood, and returned to the patient where they may begin to promote healing.
+Cells naturally respond to injury or illness.
 However, since cells don’t act quickly enough on their own, cellular therapy is used to expedite this natural healing process.

 The Lung Institute has performed over 1,000 treatments since our inception two years ago and offers solutions for those struggling to breathe because of lung disease.
 If you or someone you care about has been diagnosed with lung disease and would like to learn more about treatment options, contact the Lung Institute at 888-745-6697.